HR processes

 What Are HR Processes?

 Human resource (HR) processes refer to the standardized systems and practices for managing people within an organization.
 In simpler terms, HR processes encompass the end-to-end procedures designed to acquire, develop, and retain a productive, engaged workforce that propels business performance.
 Core HR processes span the employee lifecycle from pre-hiring activities like workforce planning and recruitment through ongoing talent development, compensation management, and retention programs.
 They also include processes to ensure legal compliance, data-driven people decisions, and operational workforce support.
 Well-designed HR processes enhance the employee experience and align human capital strategy to key business objectives.
-Following consistent protocols and best practices for essential workforce activities like onboarding, performance management, and succession planning enables organizations to attract, motivate, and optimize their top talent.
+Following consistent protocols and best practices for essential workforce activities like onboarding, performance management, and succession planning enables organizations to attract, motivate, and optimize their talent pool.

 What Are Some Examples of HR Processes?